7days39minutes47seconds

 Dear Guests,

-To all our guests and friends, our reservations for Endo, Upstairs at Annabel’s for April and May 2026 will open on the 2nd of March at 9am UK time via our website only.
-Please note we will be partially closed in April for team holidays.
+To all our guests and friends, our reservations for Endo, Upstairs at Annabel’s for June and July 2026 will open on the 5th of May at 9am UK time via our website only.
+Please note, the last service of this collaboration will be the 17th of July.
+Please note we will be closed some days for Private events.

 Black and white photo of Endo sat at a kitchen table